DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### Install the ODM release

-You can now install the product.
+You can now install the ODM product.

-The ODM instance is using the externalCustomDatabase parameters to import the PostgreSQL datasource and driver.
+The ODM instance uses the externalCustomDatabase parameters to import the PostgreSQL datasource and driver.
-The ODM services will be exposed with an Ingress using the previously created mycompany certificate.
+The ODM services are exposed with an Ingress that uses the previously created mycompany certificate.
-It will create automatically an HTTPS GKE loadbalancer.
-So, we disable the ODM internal TLS as it's not needed.
+It??? automatically creates an HTTPS GKE loadbalancer.
+Therefore, you can disable the ODM internal TLS as it is not needed.
-We use a kustomize as post-rendering to change the decision server readiness because the GKE loadbalancer is using it to create service healthCheck that requires 200 as response code (ODM default is 301).
+We use a kustomize as post-rendering??? to change the Decision Server readiness because the GKE loadbalancer uses it to create service healthCheck that requires 200 as response code (ODM default is 301).

 ```
 helm install <release> ibmcharts/ibm-odm-prod \